Suburban and Chicago Child Photographer Marmalade Photography

-Until they are gone.
-As a long-time Suburban and Chicago child photographer I assure you a lot of these expressions are gone before you know it!
-I can’t tell you the number of times I see a child in their 8th grade year and in what feels like a blink of an eye we’re getting together to photograph them for their (?!) senior photography session!!
+Some day those microcosmic moments disappear, mostly.
+As a long-time Suburban and Chicago child photographer I assure you a lot of these expressions are gone before you know it, before you can catch your breath from the sheer busy-ness of being a mom (or dad)!
+I can’t tell you the number of times I see a child in their 8th grade year and in what feels like a blink of an eye we’re getting together to photograph them for their (?!) senior photography session and they are like whole different people.

 My approach to children’s photography is based on knowledge of the developmental phases of childhood (I’ve even taught a webinar on the topic in addition to part of my coursework when I ran mentorship and workshops!).
 I think it’s vital that photographers that work with children are aware of the different stages of childhood and put it into practice regularly.
 I believe that knowledge of how children interact with the people and their environment at various ages is key to getting really good photographs of any age group!